GMMan/snc73xx-firmware-encryption/README.md

 Both OFB mode and CBC mode are implemented as expected, aside from the reversed blocks and IV compared to standard AES.

-Only full multiple of blocks are processed.
+Only full multiples of blocks are processed.
 A partial block at the end will not be decrypted.
 For V3, all decrypted data must be a multiple of block size to be successfully automatically encrypted.

 ## Load table details

-Only fields relevant to code loading included
+Only fields relevant to code loading are included

 ### Load table